 As far as current mentors, I’m about to adopt MG author Greg Leitich Smith as my mentor.
 He’s a great writer, and MG novels are in my next chapter.
 Greg doesn’t know it yet, so shhh!

 Alison: I’ll try to keep it a secret.
 Thank you again for carving out some time to speak to us on the blog today.
-See you in September!
+See you soon!

 Don: Thank you!